 French Empire The Library Clock

-A fine and rare French Empire clock in gilded bronze called the Library and featuring a boy and a girl dressed in classical attire diligently studying in a library, both are sitting on a stool in front of a clock which is integrated into a column which also serves as a bookshelf.
+A fine and rare French Empire clock in gilded bronze called The Library, featuring a boy and a girl dressed in classical attire diligently studying in a library, both are sitting on a stool in front of a clock which is integrated into a column which also serves as a bookshelf.
 The oval clock base is decorated with garlands.
-The white enamel dial has Roman numerals; the silk string movement rings the hours and halfs on a bell.
+The white enamel dial has Roman numerals; the silk string movement rings the hours and halves on a bell.
 A similar example is in the Palazzo Reale De el Pardo in Madrid, (Ref.
 French Bronze Clocks by Elke Niehuser, page 184).

 Dimensions: 15″H (38cm) x 12″W (31cm) x 6″D (15cm)